ngirard/md-splice/README.md

 # md-splice

-A command-line tool for precise, AST-aware insertion, replacement, and deletion of content within Markdown files.
+A command-line tool for precise, AST-aware insertion, replacement, deletion, and retrieval of content within Markdown files.

 `md-splice` parses Markdown into an Abstract Syntax Tree (AST), allowing you to select and modify logical document elements (like headings, paragraphs, or lists) instead of relying on fragile text or regex matching.
 It supports atomic in-place file updates to prevent data loss.

 ## Core features

 * **Structurally-aware modifications**: Operates on the Markdown AST, not plain text.
-* **Insert, replace, or delete**: Supports inserting new content, replacing existing nodes, or deleting nodes and sections entirely.
+* **Insert, replace, delete, or get**: Supports inserting new content, replacing existing nodes, deleting nodes and sections entirely, or reading Markdown without modifying the file.
 * **Powerful node selection**: Select elements by type (`h1`, `p`, `list`), text content (fixed string or regex), and ordinal position (e.g., the 3rd paragraph).
 * **Heading section logic**: Intelligently handles insertions relative to a heading, correctly identifying the "section" of content that belongs to it.
 * **Safe file handling**: Performs atomic in-place writes to prevent file corruption on error.
 Can also write to a new file or standard output.